Is Hemp Seed Oil The New Holy Grail? An Oil Re-evaluation.

 I still love jojoba oil though, and it is definitely in my top 5 oils to use for healthy clear skin.
 But is there a better alternative?

-What makes hemp seed oil so awesome?
-It has a comedogenic rating of zero, meaning that it has zero chance of breaking you out or clogging your pores.
+Hemp seed oil has a comedogenic rating of zero, meaning that it has zero chance of breaking you out or clogging your pores.
 It’s totally A-Okay to use on acne prone skin and will actually help your skin balance its sebum (oil) production.

 Internal Use of Hemp Seed Oil for Acne

-Another cool thing about hemp seed oil is that it contains about 60% linoleic acid, a special nutrient that helps regulate sebum production as well as its quality.
-Sebum is supposed to lubricate the skin without clogging pores, but when our diets lack enough linoleic acid it can become sticky and easily hardens in the pores.
+Another cool thing about hemp seed oil is that it contains about 60% linoleic acid, an essential fatty acid that helps regulate sebum production.
+Sebum is produced to help lubricate the skin without clogging pores, but when our diets lack enough linoleic acid it can become sticky and easily hardens in the pores.
 This hardened sebum then becomes a blackhead, whitehead, or acne lesion.

 Which Hemp Oil is Best?